-Timeline: As with other goals, Ohio has defined the long-term timeline for graduation rate improvement and gap closing as 10 years.
+Timeline: As with other goals, Ohio has defined the long-term timeline for graduation rate improvement and closing subgroup gaps as 10 years with a new baseline of 2020-2021.

-Long-term Goal and Interim Progress Targets - All Students: The long-term goals for the four-year adjusted cohort graduation rate for all students is designed to align with established state targets, which specify a graduation rate of at least 93 percent for all students for a district or school to earn a letter grade of "A." The interim progress targets were set by dividing the difference between the long-term goal and the baseline by 10 and increasing the prior year's target by that percentage to provide for consistent annual increases (e.g., 93 percent - 83 percent = 10 percent difference.
+Long-term Goal and Interim Progress Targets - All Students: The long-term goals for the four-year adjusted cohort graduation rate for all students is designed to align with established state targets, which specify a graduation rate of at least 96.5 percent for all students for a district or school to earn a rating of "5 Stars."
+The interim progress targets were set by dividing the difference between the long-term goal and the baseline by 10 and increasing the prior year's target by that percentage to provide for consistent annual increases (e.g., 96.5 percent - 86.5 percent = 10 percent difference.
 10 percent/10 years = 1.0 percent increase per year).

-Long-term Goal and Interim Targets - Subgroups: The long-term goal for each of the other nine federally required subgroups was set to cut the gap between the baseline and 100 percent in half by the end of the 2025-2026 school year (using a similar methodology as described above for the academic achievement measures).
-In two cases (Asian and White), the actual percentage of the class of 2015 graduating was such that they would have had a long-term goal higher than 93 percent by cutting the gap in half.
-For these subgroups, a long-term goal of 93 percent was established.
+Long-term Goal and Interim Targets - Subgroups: The long-term goal for each of the other nine federally required subgroups was set to cut the gap between the baseline and 96.5 percent in half by the end of the 2030-2031 school year (using a similar methodology as described above for the academic achievement measures).
+For any subgroup, the maximum expectation in 10 years would be a graduation rate of 96.5 percent similar to the long-term goal for all students expectation noted above.
 The short-term targets were set by dividing the difference in the long-term goal and the baseline by 10 to provide for consistent annual increases.